Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="group_launch"></a>
 ## Group Launch Management

-The component-based application also provides an [application group feature](../app-management/app-controls.md#group).
+The component based application also provides an [application group feature](../app-management/app-controls.md#group).
 To use the application group feature, follow these steps:

 1. Declare the launch privilege in the manifest file:
     ```